Nzabinesha/API_and_server/README.md

 The app frontend is served by nginx inside the container.

-FDA Drug API requires no API key but always check API limits and terms.
+FDA Drug API requires no API key, but always check API limits and terms.

 ⚠️ Limitations & Known Issues
 The app is currently only accessible on localhost (127.0.0.1).

-No HTTPS / SSL termination configured on HAProxy by default.
+No HTTPS / SSL termination is configured on HAProxy by default.

 No persistence layer; data is fetched live from the API on each request.

-Some API downtime or rate limiting from FDA API may affect responses.
+Some API downtime or rate limiting from the FDA API may affect responses.

 No user authentication implemented (optional bonus).